Alabama Labor Laws: Everything You Need to Know

 At any given time, and without warrant or notice, the Alabama Department of Labor can enter a business to perform a routine inspection.
 This right of access is available to the state's Department of Labor so it may ensure that no child labor laws are being violated.

 Employers who violate the state's child labor laws may receive a civil penalty totaling $300 or $1,000 to $5,000 depending on the nature of the violation of which provision was violated.

 The Alabama Department of Labor has the right to assess separate penalties for each minor employee affected by a company's illegal actions.
 More than that, the Alabama Department of Labor can choose to assess multiple penalties for each affected minor employee if more than one child labor law provision was violated.

 Employers may also be charged with a Class C misdemeanor for a first offense, or a Class B misdemeanor if the company has previously been caught violating the state's child labor laws.

 If you need help with Alabama labor laws, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.